ivanov-gv/zpcg/README.md

    3. ✅ Scales up/down automatically
    4. ✅ Runs on 1~2 thread cpus with minimum RAM available on the cloud
    5. ✅ Uses only in-memory storage, no external database or cache
-   6. ✅ Fully stateless, no persistance at all
+   6. ✅ Fully stateless, no persistence at all

 ## Known issues

 ### Input format

-Right now the bot requeires an input in a certaion way explained in the [Interface section](###Timetable-request).
+Right now the bot requires an input in a certain way explained in the [Interface section](#timetable-request).

 This is a too strict format that makes some issue for users:

 - Sometimes users use other delimiters instead of a comma - and the bot returns an error.
   Example: "Beograd - Podgorica"
-- Some users (russian and serbian speakers for examples) prefer cyrillic characters, like: "Белград, Подгорица" or "Београд, Подгорица"
+- Some users (russian and serbian speakers for examples) prefer cyrillic characters, like:
+  "Белград, Подгорица" or "Београд, Подгорица"
-- Some users copy the route from the previously sent messages in order to get a new timetable, like: "Virpazar > Podgorica > Niksic"
+- Some users copy the route from the previously sent messages in order to get a new timetable, like:
+  "Virpazar > Podgorica > Niksic"

 All those inputs might be parsed easily anyway.